Michael Sendivogius

-Michael Sendivogius (/ˌsɛndɪˈvoʊdʒiəs/; Michał Sędziwój; 2 February 1566 – 1636) was a Polish alchemist, philosopher, and medical doctor.
-A pioneer of chemistry, he developed ways of purification and creation of various acids, metals and other chemical compounds.
-He discovered that air is not a single substance and contains a life-giving substance—later called oxygen—170 years before Scheele's discovery of the element.
-He correctly identified this 'food of life' with the gas (also oxygen) given off by heating nitre (saltpetre).
-This substance, the 'central nitre', had a central position in Sendivogius' schema of the universe.
+Michael Sendivogius (/ˌsɛndɪˈvoʊdʒiəs/; Michał Sędziwój; 2 February 1566 – 1636) was a Polish alchemist, philosopher, and physician.
+A pioneer of chemistry, he developed ways of purifying and creating various acids, metals, and other chemicals.

+He discovered that air is not a single substance and contains a life-giving substance – later called oxygen – 170 years before Scheele's discovery of the element.
+He correctly identified this "food of life" with the gas (also oxygen) given off by heating nitre (saltpetre).
+This substance, the "central nitre", had a central position in Sendivogius' schema of the universe.

 Biography

-Little is known of his early life: he was born in a noble family that was part of the Clan of Ostoja.
+Little is known of his early life: he was born into a noble family that was part of the Clan of Ostoja.
 His father sent him to study in university of Kraków but Sendivogius visited also most of the European countries and universities; he studied at Vienna, Altdorf, Leipzig and Cambridge.
 His acquaintances included John Dee and Edward Kelley.
 It was thanks to him that King Stephen Báthory agreed to finance their experiments.
-In the 1590s he was active in Prague, at the famously open-minded court of Emperor Rudolf II.
+In the 1590s, he was active in Prague, at the famously open-minded court of Emperor Rudolf II.

-In Poland he appeared at the court of King Sigismund III Vasa around 1600, and quickly achieved great fame, as the Polish king was himself an alchemy enthusiast and even conducted experiments with Sendivogius.
+In Poland, he appeared at the court of King Sigismund III Vasa around 1600, and quickly achieved great fame, as the Polish king was himself an alchemy enthusiast and even conducted experiments with Sendivogius.
 In Kraków's Wawel castle, the chamber where his experiments were performed is still intact.
 The more conservative Polish nobles soon came to dislike him for encouraging the king to expend vast sums of money on chemical experimentation.
 The more practical aspects of his work in Poland involved the design of mines and metal foundries.
 His widespread international contacts led to his employment as a diplomat from about 1600.

 In his later years, Sendivogius spent more time in Bohemia and Moravia (now in the Czech Republic), where he had been granted lands by the Habsburg emperor.
 Near the end of his life, he settled in Prague, in the court of Rudolf II, where he gained even more fame as a designer of metal mines and foundries.
 However the Thirty Years' War of 1618-48 had effectively ended the golden age of alchemy: the rich patrons now spent their money on financing war rather than chemical speculation, and he died in relative obscurity.

 Works

 Daniel Stolcius in his Viridarium Chymicum (1624) praises Sendivogius as the author of twelve books.
 The most famous of these was his "New Chemical Light", published in 1604.
-Besides a relatively clear exposition of his theory on the existence of a 'food of life' in air, his books contain various scientific, pseudo-scientific and philosophical theories, and were repeatedly translated and widely read among such worthies as Isaac Newton into the 18th century.
+Besides a relatively clear exposition of his theory on the existence of a "food of life" in air, his books contain various scientific, pseudo-scientific and philosophical theories, and were repeatedly translated and widely read among such worthies as Isaac Newton into the 18th century.